UltraEngine/Documentation/CPP_Asset.md

 # Asset
-This class is the base class of all game media classes.
+This is the base class of all game media classes.

 ## Base Class ##
 - [Object](CPP_Object.md)